 Last Updated on

 If you have a job that offers a Flexible Savings Plan (FSA), you’re probably familiar with the old ritual of either running out of money in the account halfway through the year (hi, me at my old jobs), or having a ton of cash left over at the end of the year.
 That causes a mad dash scramble to pick up FSA eligible items like 1,000 band-aids or new glasses.
 But did you know that there is such a thing as FSA eligible sunscreen as part of the list of FSA eligible expenses?
-And some of these luxury sunscreen brands are the same you can find at Sephora or luxury retailers.
+And some of these luxury sunscreen brands sold online are the same you can find at Sephora or luxury retailers.

 Something I recently discovered is that Amazon has an FSA store.